 An approach which has been used to this aim is to build stabilized RK schemes \cite{book:hairer2,verwer96}.
 These schemes are not $A$-stable like the implicit RK schemes but have a larger stability domain than standard explicit RK schemes.

 Other semi-explicit schemes which are built for stiff problems are exponential time differencing (ETD) integrators.
 They are based on an exact, exponential type, resolution of the linear part of the equation.
 In doing so, the stiff part of the solution is correctly captured if it is an exponentially decaying term.
 The complete solution, the expression of which can be found by the variation of constants method, is then computed numerically.
-Various schemes have been proposed for this tasks \cite{Friedli_1978,Norsett_1969,vanderhoven_1974,certaine1960,hochbruck2005323,hochbruck2010exponential}.
+Various schemes have been proposed for this task \cite{Friedli_1978,Norsett_1969,vanderhoven_1974,certaine1960,hochbruck2005323,hochbruck2010exponential}.
 One of the most popular exponential integrators is the exponential time differencing associated to an explicit 4-th order Runge-Kutta method (ETDRK4) developed by Cox and Matthews \cite{cox_2002}.
 The algorithm is not completely explicit since it requires the (pseudo-)inversion of a matrix.
-Moreover, they generally need the evaluation of the exponential of a matrix, which is numerically expensive.
+Moreover, they generally need the approximation of the action of a matrix exponential, which is numerically expensive.

-In the present article, we examine the performance of the Borel-Laplace integrator (BL) in solving stiff and non-stiff systems.
+In the present article, we examine the performance of a Borel-Laplace integrator (BL) in solving stiff and non-stiff systems.
 BL is an entirely explicit, arbitrary high-order scheme.
 It is based on a decomposition of the solution into its time Taylor series, followed by a Borel-Laplace summation procedure to accelerate the convergence, or in the case of a divergent series, to obtain an asymptotical solution.
 The first goal of the article is the study of the stability of BL.
-We will see that, although not $A$-stable (as most of explicit methods), BL admits a stability region which grows very fast with the order of the scheme.
-This enables big time steps compared to many popular explicit and even implicit schemes in practice.
-The second goal of the article is to show that BL is suited to the resolution of stiff equations and to problems with high degree of freedom.
+We will see that, although not $A$-stable (typical for explicit methods), BL admits a stability region which grows very fast with the order of the scheme.
+This enables large time steps compared to many popular explicit and even implicit schemes in practice.
+The second goal of the article is to show that BL is suited to the resolution of stiff equations and to high-dimensional problems.